Quality Indicators of Exemplary Transition Programs Needs Assessment Instrument (QI-2)

 This is a self-assessment instrument designed to help schools and districts determine the most critical needs within a transition program.
 This instrument is best utilized if multiple transition stakeholders complete it (e.g., teachers, administrators, parents, others).
 The data can be then compiled into a single summary for the district.
 To do this, you will need to Contact Us so we can help you.

 To complete the self-assessment, review each quality indicator and determine the status of the indicator for your program, school or district.
-Identify whether each indicator is in place or has yet to be achieved.
+Identify whether each indicator is Not Achieved or Completely Achieved.

 When you have completed the self-assessment, you will be provided with a Summary Sheet with the scores for each transition quality indicator and an average for each domain.
 You can use the results found on the Summary Sheet to create a plan for making changes to your program.